mintlu8/bevy_picking_state_machine/README.md

 # bevy_picking_state_machine

 An opinionated global state machine for `bevy_picking`.
-This serves as a drop in replacement of `PickingInteraction` and `ButtonInput<MouseButton>` that can also handle events like observers.
+This serves as a drop in replacement of `PickingInteraction`, `ButtonInput<MouseButton>` and `Window::pointer` that can also handle events like observers.
 Unlike `PickingInteraction` this crate handles global state like dragging correctly.

 ## Rules